 Digital Media Assignment: You will interact with select digital media (text, audio, video, graphics) and write an essay on what you learned from the source material.
-You will answer the following questions to demonstrate how you can apply concepts from the video to your life: What was the main message presented in the material?
+You will answer the following questions to demonstrate how you can apply concepts from the digital media assignment to your life: What was the main message presented in the material?
+How did the material connect to the Pathway you chose?
 What part of the material resonated with you the most?
 How does the information in the material connect to biblical principles?
 In what ways do you plan to incorporate the lessons shared in the material into your own life?